zshnrg/SE_Hubbedin_Test_Rozan/README.md

 - Currently, the application only logs emails to the console (`console.log`) and does not send actual emails due to the limitations of the SMTP email configuration.

 ## Design Decisions

+### Use of `agenda.schedule` Over Cron-Based Jobs
+- The application uses `agenda.schedule` instead of cron-based jobs for scheduling tasks.
+This decision was made because `agenda.schedule` allows direct manipulation of the next schedule date.
+This flexibility is particularly useful for handling edge cases, such as leap years, where the next schedule date may need adjustments.
+In contrast, cron-based jobs automatically reschedule without providing an opportunity to validate or modify the reschedule date, requiring additional logic to handle such scenarios.
+- Directly manipulating the next schedule avoids creating a new schedule for each year, ensuring deduplication and preventing redundant job entries.

 ### Modular Architecture
 - The application follows a modular architecture to separate concerns into distinct layers such as controllers, services, models, and routes.
 This approach enhances maintainability and simplifies future development.